 As a first-time home buyer, you no doubt have questions about zero down home loans.
 Some people wonder if they still exist.
 I'm happy to tell you that they are still available.Would you like to know if you can qualify?
-Click here to learn the basic qualifications.
+Click here to register and learn the basic qualifications.

 However, as a first-time home buyer, you still have options.
 Fear not!
 A very popular mortgage for first-time homebuyers is the FHA home loan.
 Now this loan requires a 3 1/2% down payment.
 If you have a creative loan officer, you can still work a deal with no money down using down payment assistance or grants.